 In recent years, many people have finally taken the plunge and decided to design that home theater space they’ve always wanted, complete with a high-end sound system, comfy seating, and custom lighting.
 However, what’s a home theater without a way to watch your movies or TV shows?
 Sure, you can stick with that 4K conventional TV, but there’s a better option – a 4K projector.

 Not sure what you’ll need to look for in a great projector?
 Don’t worry.
-We’ve done all the legwork and assembled a list of the top 10 best 4K projectors for 2022, so all you have to do is pick the one that’s right for you.
+We’ve done all the legwork and assembled a list of the top 10 best 4K projectors, so all you have to do is pick the one that’s right for you.

 - Low price point compared to other models

 - Outstanding color production

 - Not true 4K

 Epson Home Cinema 3800

 The second Epson model to make our list, the 3800, is the bigger, more expensive brother of the 5050UB.
 Like the previous model, this one is not true 4K and uses image-shifting technology to deliver an upgraded viewing experience, but many viewers won’t notice that detail.
 It also offers a contrast ratio of 100,000:1, which gives it excellent picture quality.
 Unlike some other projectors on the market, this one also offers two HDMI 2.0 inputs and two USB 2.0 inputs.

 Sony takes fourth place in our list of the best 4K projectors on the market.
 This is a true 4K projector, and it delivers lots of benefits.
 One of those is the ability to hit a maximum image size of 300 inches (which is almost double what many other projectors are capable of).
 It also includes lots of connection options, including two HDMI 2.0 ports, a single USB 2.0, PC, and LAN connections.
 The contrast ratio is 350,000:1 so it’s not as good as our top pick, but very, very respectable.
 It’s also easy to set up.

 - Fullscreen HD and SD upscaling